 - If so, how do you rank the suggestions that you provide?

-- Might it make a difference based upon the kind of device that people are using, such as a desktop computer, or a hand held camera phone?
+- Might it make a difference based upon the kind of devices that people are using, such as a desktop computer, or a handheld camera phone?

-- Can personal history of past annotations help with future annotation suggestions?
+- Can the personal history of past annotations help with future annotation suggestions?

-- Can you build community with a site offering annotations, and can community input and input of all members of a site be helpful in offering annotation suggestions?
+- Can you build community with a site offering annotations, and can community input and input of all members of a site help offer annotation suggestions?